-There are two types of pedestrian crossings in London: zebra and pelican (no, we're not talking about the zoo!)
+There are two types of pedestrian crossings in London: zebra and pelican – and we're not talking about animals.

-The first are standard black and white crossings with flashing lights beckoning you to cross.
-However, the trick here is that you must actually start walking before cars will stop, a test of your nerves.
+The zebra crossing is your standard black and white crossing, with flashing lights beckoning you to cross.
+However, the trick here is that you must actually start walking before cars stop – this can be a real test of your nerves.

-The other crossing, pelican, is controlled by traffic lights which stop the traffic for you, and mostly seen on busier roads.
+The second type of crossing, a pelican crossing, is controlled by traffic lights which stop the traffic for you, and are mostly seen on busier roads.